-- 1. Instructional materials as approved by the Board and the Sponsor. - 2.
-Various educational protocols and assessments. - 3.
-Administrative personnel, including health and other benefits, as approved by the Board and the Sponsor where required. - 4.
-Teaching staff, including health and other benefits, as approved by the Board. - 5.
-Educational support services for participating families. - 6.
-Training and other professional development as approved by the Board. - 7.
-Hardware and software as approved by the Board. - 8.
+- 7. Hardware and software as approved by the Board. - 8.
 Technical support for any hardware and software provided under the contract. - 9.
 Maintenance of student records. - 10.
 Services to special needs students as required by law. - 11.
 Administrative services including expenditures for a facility and capital, both of which require Board approval. - 12.
 Financial, treasury and other reporting as required by law. - 13.
 Student recruiting and community education. - 14.
 General school management.

 For the services listed above, the Academy is required to reimburse certain actual expenses, pay a fee based on enrollment statistics and pay a school management fee to CA. The school management fee is not to exceed 15 percent of all funds received by the Academy.
-The total expense on an accrual basis under this contract for fiscal year 2019 totaled \$32,582,936.
-Of this amount, \$2,240,118 represents a contract payable at June 30, 2019.
-Additionally, the Academy was issued service credits from CA totaling \$5,214,000 at June 30, 2019.
+The total expense on an accrual basis under this contract for fiscal year 2022 totaled \$42,513,351.
+Of this amount, \$3,522,201 represents a contract payable at June 30, 2022.
+Additionally, the Academy was issued service credits from CA totaling \$2,143,053 at June 30, 2022.